jbmilgrom/blogg/src/post/identity-state-time.md

 bankAccount.checkBalance(); // 80
 ```

 The flip-side to change is time.
-Any call to withdraw also “delineates moments in time” _when_ balance _may_ change.
-As a result, the meaning of bankAccount.checkBalance() “depends not only on the expression itself, but also on whether the evaluation occurs before or after these moments.”
+Any call to `withdraw` also “delineates moments in time” _when_ `balance` _may_ change.
+As a result, the meaning of `bankAccount.checkBalance()` “depends not only on the expression itself, but also on whether the evaluation occurs before or after these moments.”
 By modeling objects, “we are forced to admit time into our computational models.”
 (SICP Section 3.4)

 ### Stateful

 Object-oriented programming reifies objects — objects can be composed in other objects, received and returned by object methods, and generally manipulated like numbers, strings and other [citizens](https://en.wikipedia.org/wiki/First-class_citizen) of the program.
 On the other hand, object-oriented programming presents no direct representation of state.
 Since object methods proscribe the ways in which state may be viewed or changed, state may not be accessed directly.
-Rather, state is a _quality_ of objects — i.e. “stateful” or “statefulness” — that may be available at runtime to the extent proscribed by object definitions. bankAccount and withdrawalAmount, for example, may together incorporate the state of the ATM program — the statefulness of the program is reflect by the statefulness of its composite objects.
-However, access to such state is hidden by methods checkBalance and get.
+Rather, state is a _quality_ of objects — i.e. “stateful” or “statefulness” — that may be available at runtime to the extent proscribed by object definitions. `bankAccount` and `withdrawalAmount`, for example, may together incorporate the state of the ATM program — the statefulness of the program is reflect by the statefulness of its composite objects.
+However, access to such state is hidden by methods `checkBalance` and `get`.
 The state of program may only be “expressed” by _calling_ both getters at runtime, like any other attribute, characteristic or object quality.

 That objects indeed lack any express notion of state is highlighted by object signatures with more than one getter, where any such notion may only exist through definition, signature by signature:

 > How can you perceive a mutable object that has more than one getter? … How do you it? … Who could say right now how to do this?
 No one can, right?
 You cannot do this, because you need this other thing.
 You need the recipe for doing this, and the recipe is something that everybody has to make up over and over and over again. … We cannot actually perceive the whole.
 Cannot do it without help.
 Without these recipes. — Rich Hickey, [The Value of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md)

-An object with a single read method (like bankAccount) in a sense defines _the_ method for accessing the whole of an object’s state.
-However, each additional read method dilutes this claim, underscoring the need for a method specific to the task (e.g. toJSON, serialize, inspect, etc.).
+An object with a single read method (like `bankAccount`) in a sense defines _the_ method for accessing the whole of an object’s state.
+However, each additional read method dilutes this claim, underscoring the need for a method specific to the task (e.g. `toJSON`, `serialize`, `inspect`, etc.).
 In stark contrast to numbers, string and objects themselves, state may be expressed only through programmer-defined constructs evaluated at runtime.

 ## Stateful Functional Programs